halvardssm/deno-nessie/README.md

 [this issue](https://github.com/halvardssm/deno-nessie/issues/130) for more information.

+> ⚠️ With the native Prisma support for Deno, I no longer use Nessie for my projects.
+This means that Nessie will be unmaintained in the near future.
+See the related [issue](https://github.com/halvardssm/deno-nessie/issues/165) for more information.

 🎉 **Version 2 is released**: To migrate from version 1 follow the steps in the [migration section](#migrate-from-version-1) bellow.